Share this post on:

 Someone with a pure Choleric Temperament is usually a goal-oriented person.

-Choleric people are savvy, analytical, logical, practical, and straightforward but do not necessarily make for good or friendly companions.
+Choleric people are savvy, analytical, logical, practical, and straightforward, but they do not necessarily make good or friendly companions.

 Ideally, they want to spend time with people with similar professional interests.